 How do I empty the toilet waste?

-The Squire has a modern electric flush cassette toilet (like modern caravans), together with a spare cassette.
+The boats each have a modern electric flush cassette toilet (like modern caravans), together with a spare cassette.
 These are emptied (usually for free) by yourself at one of the regularly spaced facilities blocks along the canal system.

 What about mooring up?

 When cruising around the system you must comply with Canal & River Trust (CRT) regulations and moor according to the signage on the towpath.
 This can be from a few hours right up to a maximum of two weeks before moving on.
 Marinas and boatyards frequently offer short term moorings with facilities.
 If you wish to hire for the winter but don’t want to move very far CRT offer winter moorings around the system which can be acquired but it would be at your sole extra expense.
 For more information click here to go to their website.